About Us

 Unfortunately, times changed, and a war unfurled in Nepal.

 He has a keen sense for detail and his mechanical skills often save the day.
-When not on a bike he is driving the support vehicle like a pro.
+When not on a bike he is driving the support vehicle like a pro

 We have one foot in Nepal and one foot in the UK.
 Not only do we plan motorcycle tours and tailor made trips to Nepal and Tibet but we are also the operator who arranges everything for you on the ground.
 No handing over to another operator or someone who doesn’t even know how to ride a motorcycle!
-We are all riders and we will take care of you from your arrival at Kathmandu airport until your point of departure.
-Plus we can offer face to face appointments if you are in the East midlands, UK.
-We are available to talk on WhatsApp to anyone, anywhere in the world!

-AND we have a fleet of our own motorcyles, Honda CRF250Ls, these dualsport adventure bikes are light and agile, with great suspension, balance and a comfortable riding seat.
+We have a fleet of our own motorcyles, Honda CRF250Ls, these dualsport adventure bikes are light and agile, with great suspension, balance and a comfortable riding seat.
 250cc is the optimum amount of power needed for the mountainous terrain.
 Many make the error of riding a Royal Enfield Himalayan 411 in Nepal.
 Having tried and tested all available motorcycles in Nepal we found the HondaCRF250L to be the best suited for Nepal’s sometimes mountainous, sometimes chaotic and sometimes damn rough terrain.
 Even on the main highways of Nepal the roads are never guaranteed to be completely paved.
 Potholes are a given, random holes in the road, sure, oil slicks on tight bends, perhaps, for all these reasons and more you will be glad you chose to ride a Honda CRF250L that doesn’t have bald tyres or loose parts!

 We are committed to social work in Nepal, as one of the world’s economically poorest countries, giving back is our duty.
 Our main project has been the Lalit Kumari Science Scholarship Fund.
 This project ensures outstanding students in Sindhuli district are provided with maintenance and fees for University in Nepal.
 To donate to the scholarship fund you can contribute on our dedicated paypal page by clicking here.